natritmeyer/site_prism/README.md

 @results_page.wait_for_search_results(10) #=> waits for 10 seconds instead of the default capybara timeout
 ```

-## Using Capybara Options for Locating Elements and Sections
+## Using Capybara Query Options

 When querying an element, section or a collection of elements or sections, you may
 supply Capybara query options as arguments to the element and section methods in order
 to refine the results of the query and enable Capybara to wait for all of the conditions
 necessary to properly fulfill your request.

-Given the following example:
+Given the following sample page and elements:

 ```ruby
 class SearchResultSection < SitePrism::Section